juhamyllari/arithmetic-visualizer/documentation/TopicDescription.md

 ## Topic Description

 **Topic:**
 A visualizer of arithmetic expressions.
-Expressions may consist of scalars, vectors and matrices.
-These can be added, subtracted, multiplied and raised to powers.
+At this point, expressions consist of two arrays which can be scalars, vectors or matrices.
+They can be added, subtracted or multiplied.
 Expressions will be evaluated step by step with intermediate results displayed.
-In particular, matrix-matrix multiplication and matrix-vector multiplication will be visually presented as a sequence of dot products.
+In particular, matrix-matrix multiplication and matrix-vector multiplication are visually presented as a sequence of dot products.

 **Actors:**
 A single user.